 Yeah, right.
 There’s also no such thing as dying, just underliving.

 Overtraining is very real, especially when you are natural.
-It’s true that one can increase work capacity over time to levels that would kill a small elephant, but to get to this stage you need to progress gradually.
+It’s true that you can increase your work capacity over time to levels that would kill a small elephant, but to get to that stage you need to progress gradually.
 You don’t suddenly move from a beginner who doesn’t speak a language to a fluent speaker.

-Back in the day, when I was trying to become a good skateboarder I trained every day I could.
-There would be consecutive months of daily training.
-I remember waking up in my bed and feeling absurd pain everywhere in my body.
-The fatigue accumulated to the point where I would feel like a dead weight for an entire week.
-Yet, I will persist.
+As a teen, I wanted to become a pro skateboarder and trained every time I could.
+Sometimes there were consecutive months of daily training.
+I remember waking up and feeling completely drained and beaten.
 My legs were hurting.
-I couldn’t walk normally up and down stairs, but I would still go and skate for as long as I can.
-It was a very stupid thing to do.
-The right approach was to just take a few days off here and there, instead of trying to break the wall with my head only to prove nothing.
+I couldn’t walk normally, but I still went to the park – a very stupid move.
+The right approach was to just take a few days off instead of trying to break the wall with my head only to prove nothing.

-The truth is that we are not so special and unique when it comes to training.
+We are not special.
 There is no need to use super advanced techniques when there are simple methods to achieve something.
-The basics will always work for the average individual and even for many advanced lifters.
+The basics will always work even for advanced lifters.

-What you cannot do is perform a slow lift with great intensity day after day.
-If your deadlift is 500 lbs, you can deadlift 225 lbs for 10 reps daily without expecting much trouble.
-However, deadlifting 450 lbs x 5 every day will kill you in no time.
-What really causes problem with daily training is high intensity.
+If your deadlift is 500lbs, you can deadlift 225lbs for 10 reps daily without expecting trouble.
+However, deadlifting 450lbs x 5 every day will kill you in no time.

 If you watch the popular video revealing the training methods of the Bulgarians during Ivan Abadjiev’s reign, it will be hard to deny that there’s something very sick about that lifestyle.
-The lifters were basically living in lifting camps most of the year, trying to satisfy the unsatisfiable.
+The lifters were basically living in lifting camps most of the year.

 I have written about Western periodization many times on this blog.
-It’s one of my preferred ways to train and the method that has given me good results.
+It’s one of my preferred ways to train.

 What’s Western periodization?

-In short, you do a lift only once a week for 1-2 working sets.
-You progress in linear fashion from high to low reps over the course of 8-12 weeks by adding weight to your working sets.
-You reach a realistic PR (personal record) and drop the weight back to something higher than your previous starting weight.
+In short, you do every major lift once a week for 1-2 work sets.
+You progress in a linear fashion from high to low reps over the course of 8-12 weeks by adding weight to your work sets.
+You reach a realistic PR (personal record) and then drop the weight back to something higher than your previous starting weight.
 Then, you build back up again to a new PR.

 The main benefits of this approach are:

-You will not always set PRs and do amazing, but there are no dark times when you are too tired to eat, pull up your pants up, write an URL address in your browser..etc.
+You won’t always set PRs, but you won’t be too tired to eat, pull up your pants up, write an URL address in your browser…etc.

 Obviously, steroids are widely used by lifters to recover, get stronger and build more muscle.
 That’s why some training methods are less likely to work for the natties out there.
-This approach is one of the more natty friendly methods.
+This approach is somewhat natty-friendly.

 If a method is working for you and making you happy, you should keep doing what you are doing.
 I just know that in the long term similar training will fail for most people.
-If you are doing fine with it though, keep on lifting.
+If you are doing fine, keep lifting.